Arroyo Hondo Preserve

 With a grant from the U.S. Fish and Wildlife Service, the Land Trust has contracted with professionals to remove some non-native trees and large patches of the highly invasive Cape ivy.

-Habitat Restoration Work Days are held on the 1st Sunday of the month from 9:00 am to 12:30 pm
+Habitat Restoration Work Days are held on the first full weekend of every month on Sunday from 9:00 am to 12:30 pm.

 Trail Maintenance: We’re letting most of the ranch roads naturally convert to hiking trails, and hope to create a new loop trail through the backcountry.
 We then intend to connect these trails with the extensive trail system in the Los Padres National Forest.
-Trail Work Days are held on the 3rd Sunday of the month from 9:00 am to 12:30 pm.
+Trail Work Days are held on the third full weekend of every month on Saturday from 9:00 am to 12:30 pm.

 Docent Training Program: Docents are needed to lead interpretive hikes for individuals, school and community groups.